m-arpad/fhircast-docs-cns/docs/specification/InformationSharing.md

 Responsibilities of a Hub supporting structured information sharing is provided [below](#hub-responsibilities-to-support-sharing-of-structured-information).

+### Example Use Case
+A frequent scenario which illustrates a usage of content sharing involves an image reading application, a reporting application, and an advanced quantification application.
+The imaging reading and reporting applications may be active subscribers to a FHIRcast topic.
+They would commonly react to a setting or change of the FHIRcast topic's context.
+Inside of this context (e.g. an imaging study) they exchange structured information (i.e. content), while the user is interacting with one or the other application, using the `update content` request.
+At some point the imaging application (automatically or through user interaction) may determine that an advanced quantification application should be used and launch the application including the appropriate FHIRcast topic.
+The advanced quantification application may determine it would like to retrieve any content available in the current FHIRcast context by using the `get current content` request as well as contributing content using the `update content` request.
+Finally, the user may select a measurement in the reporting application which could then use the `set active resource` request to which the imaging application responds by navigating to the image on which the measurement was acquired.

 ### Update Content Request
 A subscriber may request to add, remove, or change one or more FHIR resources to the content of a context container with an HTTP
 POST to the `hub.topic` url.
 The Hub SHALL either acknowledge that the request was honored successfully by returning a success